-D.1.1.9 Selection of Bedding and Class of Pipe - Flexible Pipe
+D.1.1.8 Selection of Bedding and Class of Pipe - Flexible Pipe

-Flexible sanitary sewer pipe shall be designed so as to accommodate external dead and live loading (i.e. Traffic, soil, ground water changes, frost actions, soil settlement, etc.) imposed on it in accordance with the criteria and methodology as outlined in the current version of the MOE Design Guidelines.
+Flexible sanitary sewer pipe shall be designed to accommodate external dead and live loading (i.e. Traffic, soil, ground water changes, frost actions, soil settlement, etc.) imposed on it in accordance with the criteria and methodology as outlined in the current version of the MECP Design Guidelines.